sadgi/pokemon-app/README.md

 # Getting Started with Create React App

-This project bootstrapped with Create React App and is a fun web application where you can simulate a Pokemon battle.
+This project is bootstrapped with Create React App and is a fun web application where you can simulate a Pokemon battle.
 The app fetches Pokemon data from PokeAPI and simulates a battle between two Pokemon, comparing their randomly selected moves and displaying the outcome.The application is thoroughly tested using unit tests to ensure each component functions correctly

 # Features